Staff

 Executive Director / CEO

 In the summer of 2023, Cynthia decided to change careers and move out of Vancouver to a smaller town near a ski resort, mountain biking, ocean swimming and golf courses.
 Cynthia moved to Courtenay and joined Beaufort Association for Inclusion in Action in November 2023 as the Manager and was promoted to Executive Director/CEO in January 2024.
 She brings her decades of management skills and strategic thinking to this position and has become passionate about the sense of family Beaufort creates, and the friendships forged amongst Participants.
-Cynthia believes the most important aspects of her job is to facilitate happiness and to foster an environment where Participants can live their best lives and staff can do their best work.
+Cynthia is Participant-focused and believes the most important aspects of her job is to facilitate happiness and to foster an environment where Participants can live their best lives and staff can do their best work.

 Cynthia Shore